THE RELEASE OF THE MATERIAL CREATION

-But these, as natural brute beasts, made to be taken and destroyed, speak evil of the things that they understand not; and shall utterly perish in their own corruption; (II Peter 2:12)
+But these, like natural brute beasts made to be caught and destroyed, speak evil of the things they do not understand, and will utterly perish in their own corruption, (II Peter 2:12)

 It is important to note that the above verse is speaking of evil people who have entered the assemblies of the saints.

-And shall receive the reward of unrighteousness, as they that count it pleasure to riot in the day time.
-Spots they are and blemishes, sporting themselves with their own deceivings while they feast with you; (II Peter 2:13)
+and will receive the wages of unrighteousness, as those who count it pleasure to carouse in the daytime.
+They are spots and blemishes, carousing in their own deceptions while they feast with you, (II Peter 2:13)

 At the Judgment Seat of Christ, those who are righteous and who have turned others to righteousness will be radiant—shining as the sun in the Glory of Christ.

-And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever.
+Those who are wise shall shine like the brightness of the firmament, and those who turn many to righteousness like the stars forever and ever.
 (Daniel 12:3)

 Here is a description of the ruling personalities.
 They have been clothed with a material form that reflects what they are in spiritual being.
 They will “shine as the brightness of the firmament.”
 Think of it!
 They will be as stars in God’s Heaven.
 We could not, in the highest reaches of our imagination, conceive of the glory, the authority, the power, the honor, the fullness of the Presence of God and Christ that will be revealed in the resurrected bodies of those who have followed the Lord Jesus with a perfect heart.